saritchi/StartUp.io/README.md

 # StartUp.io

-A mock-up home page for a made up company called StartUp.io
+A mock-up home page for a made up company called StartUp.io.
+All images were acquired from [pexels.com](https://www.pexels.com/).

 ## Introduction